pact-foundation/docs.pact.io/website/docs/pact_broker/administration/maintenance.md

 * keep all main versions for Foo app: `{"pacticipant": "Foo", "tag": "main"}`
 * keep all production versions: `{ "tag" : " production" }`

-The selectors combine by AND, so `[{"max_age": 30}, { "latest": true, tag: true }, { "tag": "production" }]` would be "keep everything that's less than 30 days old AND keep the latest version for every pacticipant/tag AND keep all the production versions".
+The selectors combine by "OR", meaning that a version is kept if it matches any of the selectors.
+So `[{"max_age": 30}, { "latest": true, tag: true }, { "tag": "production" }]` would be "keep every version that's less than 30 days old, or is the latest version for every pacticipant/tag, or is a production version".

 #### Recommended starting configuration for keep selectors

 * When you deploy an application to production, the relevant application version needs to be tagged in the Pact Broker as the `production` version, so you need to ensure that you keep any version that you're likely to deploy (or rollback to).
 Specify a max_age value that is at minimum the number of days it takes between a commit being created and that commit being deployed (with a very comfortable margin of error) and any branch that you deploy from.
 A reasonable max_age value might be 90 days for the `main` branch. eg. `{"max_age": 90, "tag": "main"}`
 * If an application is not under active development, a selector that keeps versions by age limit might not actually select any versions.
 To ensure that we don't loose those critical "latest" versions for our main line of development or our deployed environments, add a selector with `{"tag": true, "latest": true}`.
 * For mobile consumers where all production versions of a pact are being verified to ensure backwards compatibility, you will want to keep all production versions by specifying `{"pacticipant": "<YourMobileConsumerName>", "tag": "production"}`.
 This is not required for applications that run as a single deployed production instance.

+If you have a very large database, and you are just now enabling the clean, the initial clean up might take some time.
+To ensure that the clean does not have an impact on the performance of the Broker, it is recommended to set the cron schedule to something quite regular for the first day (eg. every 2 minutes), and set the clean limit quite low (eg. 100).
+Once the task has stopped deleting any more records, set the schedule back to something like once/twice a day, and make sure the clean limit is higher than the number of new versions you expect in that time period.

 ### Configuration options